JosephStocks/roberthalf-scraper/README.md

         "request_id": "da345274-2fda-4bb5-a69c-1a7040a6054f",
         "request_status": "SUCCESS",
         "request_message": "OK",
-        "found": "54", // Total number of jobs matching the criteria "facets": { ... }, // Data for refining search (counts by type, city, etc.)
+        "found": "54", // Total number of jobs matching the criteria FOR THIS REQUEST TYPE (local or remote) "facets": { ... }, // Data for refining search (counts by type, city, etc.)
         "google_request_id": "...",
         "jobs": [ // Array of job objects